yanncauchepin/NaturalLanguageProcessing/README.md

 ## To do list ##

-- [ ] Complete README description, add a bibliography.
+- [ ] Complete README description.
 - [ ] Implementation in progress.